graphql-python/graphql-core/docs/usage/sdl.rst

         }
         """)

-The result is a ``GraphQLSchema`` object just like the one we defined above, except for the resolver functions which cannot be defined in the SDL.
+The result is a :class:`GraphQLSchema` object just like the one we defined above, except for the resolver functions which cannot be defined in the SDL.

 We would need to manually attach these functions to the schema, like so::